Back to home

 Key Points

-Spanish YouTubers Guillermo Díaz (Willyrex) and Samuel de Luque (Vegetta777), both resident in Andorra, have lodged a contentious‑administrative appeal with Spain’s National Court (Audiencia Nacional) against recent rulings by the Central Economic‑Administrative Tribunal (TEAC) ordering them to pay Spanish taxes for the 2016 and 2017 fiscal years.
+Spanish YouTubers Guillermo Díaz (Willyrex) and Samuel de Luque (Vegetta777) have filed a contentious‑administrative appeal at the National Court (Audiencia Nacional) seeking to annul recent Central Economic‑Administrative Tribunal (TEAC) rulings that require them to pay Spanish taxes for the 2016 and 2017 fiscal years.

-Their lawyers, Marc Urgell and Iñaki Picaza, say the TEAC resolutions are “contrary to law and manifestly unjust.”
-The defence contends the creators moved their tax residence and centre of activity to Andorra years ago, that they spent more days in Andorra than in Spain during the years under review, and that their professional work is carried out from studios based in the Principality — points the legal teams say the Spanish Tax Agency (Agencia Estatal de Administración Tributaria, AEAT) has acknowledged.
+Their new legal teams say the TEAC resolutions are “contrary to law and manifestly unjust,” arguing the creators moved their tax residence and centre of professional activity to Andorra years ago and continue to live and work there.
+Lawyers for the pair contend that Spain’s tax agency (AEAT) itself acknowledged the YouTubers spent more days in Andorra than in Spain during the years under review and that their audiovisual work was produced from studios in the Principality.
+They add the creators have met Andorran tax obligations.

-Both Willyrex and Vegetta777 remain prominent online.
-Their legal teams cite roughly 17.2 million subscribers for Willyrex and about 34.5 million for Vegetta777.
-The National Court will now consider the appeal against the TEAC rulings, a decision that could influence future disputes over tax residence for digital content creators.
+Both Willyrex and Vegetta777 remain prominent online figures with millions of subscribers.
+The National Court will now examine the appeal against the TEAC rulings; its outcome could influence future disputes over tax residency for digital content creators.

 Share the article via